NaoOrLater/etch-a-sketch/README.md

 # etch-a-sketch
+TOP Project demonstrating aptitude in
-Using HTML, CSS, and JavaScript to create an etch a sketch type app webpage
+HTML, CSS, JS, and DOM Manipulation to create an etch a sketch type app webpage